Protocol Security Cluster

 "containment": "pause_high_risk_lane"

 Pre-upgrade checks should verify code provenance, selector scope, state migration safety, and simulation outputs.
-Post-upgrade checks should verify that production behavior still matches those assumptions under real traffic, liquidity, and dependency conditions.
-Teams get into trouble when they treat monitoring as a dashboard problem instead of a release-control problem.
+Post-upgrade safety checks should verify that production behavior still matches those assumptions under real traffic, liquidity, and dependency conditions.
+Teams get into trouble when they treat smart contract upgrade monitoring as a dashboard problem instead of a release-control problem.

 Why Does Canary Rollout Need a Real Risk Budget?